-After you chill for a bit, and give eggplant a few minutes with the salt, wash it off in the sink with cold water.
+After you chill for a bit, wash it off in the sink with cold water.

 Pile all your eggplant onto one plate, then grab three more bowls and another plate.
 Crack the eggs in the bowl and whisk, put the breadcrumbs in a different bowl, and the Wondra flour in another.
 Dip the eggplant slices in the flour, then the egg, then dip them in the breadcrumbs, and put them on the other plate.
 Eventually the breadcrumbs are gonna get clumpy and gross, so take the clumpy gross parts out and replace with new breadcrumbs.